 How many teeth whitening treatments do I need for white teeth?

-Your teeth whitening treatment results will depend on your discolored teeth and which option you choose.
+Your teeth whitening treatment results depend on your discolored teeth and the chosen option.
 A single in-office teeth whitening treatment can leave your teeth up to 8 shades brighter.
 Most patients usually only need a single treatment to achieve their desired results.
 Your dentist can help you choose the best option for your specific smile.

 Can teeth whitening damage my teeth?